Tinkerforge/doc/en/source/Software/API_Bindings_LabVIEW.rst

 for your support.
 But LabVIEW might warn that ``Tinkerforge.dll`` was loaded from a different folder.
 This warning can be ignored.

+LabVIEW might also warn that is found a ``Tinkerforge.dll`` with a different version.
+If the found version is newer then the one LabVIEW was locking for, then you can ignore this warning.
+Otherwise you should update the LabVIEW bindings.

 Testing an Example
 ------------------